jonnyns/sosi_files_importer/README.md

 The *scripts/sosi_files_importer/* directory contains the sources for the Python code necessary to interface with the WinDLL.
 The DLL itself is placed in the sub directory *bin\x64*.

-It is not recommended to install the addon using the sources directly.
-Instead, please use the packaged contents in the *release page*.
-The packaged zip-file can be directly installed from the *Install...* button in the *Blender Preferences* dialog.

 Currently, this addon has only been tested with Blender 3.0 and Windows10.

 ![Example import](/images/ImportExample_0.png)

+## Installation

+While certainly possible, it is not recommended to install the addon using the sources directly.
+Instead, please use the packaged contents in the *Release page*.
+The packaged zip-file can be directly installed from the *Install...* button in the *Blender Preferences* dialog.

 ## Usage